dbmrq/resume/cv.md

 ---

 # Profile
-Mobile engineering leader combining a decade of technical expertise with a background of scientific research in Psychology.
-I integrate large-scale architectural strategy with a deep understanding of human behavior to navigate shifting environments and foster psychological safety.
-With a focus on end-to-end ownership, from founding a top-rated product to managing other managers and staff engineers, I build resilient organizations and drive delivery excellence.
+Engineering leader with over a decade of experience, ranging from solo full-cycle engineering to architecting large-scale enterprise platforms.
+I merge technical expertise with a background in Psychology to build high-performing teams.
+A deep understanding of human behavior allows me to foster psychological safety and navigate shifting environments.
+Whether founding consumer products or managing managers, I drive end-to-end ownership and delivery excellence.

 # Core Strengths & Skills
 - **Organizational Leadership:** Leading other managers, cross-timezone collaboration across the US, Brazil, and India, hiring strategy, and performance calibration.